Above the vindicating sea, rising whitely

 portrait of Catherine O’Reilly--Do you

-take this fair Aisling--I do, I do--
+take this fair Aisling--I do, I do--as the light moves,

 abandoning her again to the contemplative